 Faculty members are invited to submit proposals for a Faculty Instructional Technology Fellowship.
 The fellowship is designed to support faculty members seeking to substantially incorporate digital technologies into a new or existing course that they will be teaching in the 2017-2018 academic year.
 Proposals are due by March 7, 2017.

 Fellows will work primarily through the summer to (re)design the course with close support from Academic ITS staff.
-The FIT Fellows will also meet as a group with each other and Academic ITS staff three time during the summer to share experiences and discuss challenges.
+The FIT Fellows will also meet as a group with each other and Academic ITS staff three times during the summer to share experiences and discuss challenges.
 In an effort to gauge the effect of the technological enhancements, FIT Fellows will include a question relevant to their fellowship in the course evaluation of their (re)designed course.
 Also, FIT Fellows will be prepared to share their experiences with other colleagues in an effort to broaden the program over time.

 The Fellows program especially encourages (re)designing of courses to: